Small Space Vegetable Gardening Tips

 If the surface is cement, however, the pots’ bottoms will dry out more quickly.
 Also, cement itself can be porous, allowing for further water loss.

-Container vegetable gardens can have higher yields than your average vegetable garden because the soil is above ground and warms up much quicker during the day.
+Container vegetable gardens can yield higher yields than your average vegetable garden because the soil is above ground and warms up much more quickly during the day.
 Warmer soil promotes root growth and helps your plants grow faster.

 I grew veggies on a deck in a rental I had – I didn’t get the yield I get now but I did ok!!
 It sure was nice to go out and pick fresh herbs or veggies for dinner, even with only a deck to plant.